Richard (b.1843) and his descendants, son of Stephen (b.1811)

 L - R Gladys Jones (nee Grant) Anne Ryan (nee Grant) Mary Lee (nee Ryan) taken on 1 December 1969.

 1944.
-Kate Elizabeth dies and is buried in the same grave as her son James.
-Bulimba Cemetery monumental inscriptions, p.91 Sec.
-7, #198 Our brother / James GRANT / d.
-08.11.1937 aged 50 years & mother / Kate Elizabeth GRANT / d.
+Kate Elizabeth dies 50 years after her husband Richard and is buried in the same grave as her son James.
+Kate Elizabeth Grant d.
 24.01.1944 aged 78 years

 Return to the Stephen Grant born 1811 information